arshajii/ema/README.md

 #### Haplotagging

 The haplotagging method for generating long reads was presented in [Meier et al. 2021 PNAS](https://doi.org/10.1073/pnas.2015005118).
 The platform uses a 16 bp barcode.
-See the [Haplotagging note](#haplotagging-note) above for more information about using these reads.
+If using haplotagging data, where barcodes are coded in the read headers as `BX:Z:AxxCxxBxxDxx`, you *do not* need to provide a barcode whitelist for the `count` or `proproc` steps.

 #### TELL-Seq